 - This session is in progress and is no longer accepting applications.

 Make progress towards your STEM or business degree while also exploring Spanish and Basque cultures in this unique and interdisciplinary program.
 Business courses are available in English with international students while STEM courses in English are available with local students in the fields of computer science, industrial design engineering, and mechanical engineering.

-If you study Spanish you also have the option enroll in language and culture classes ranging from beginning to advanced language levels.
+If you study Spanish you also have the option to enroll in language and culture classes ranging from beginning to advanced language levels.
 Students with an advanced level can also take a service-learning course or complete an internship in business, engineering, or education.
-Classes such as Spanish through Gastronomy, Sports Management: European Football, and Basque Culture & Language take advantage of Bilbao's unique geography and culture to generate tangible interaction with course material.
+Classes such as Spanish through Gastronomy, Sports Management: European Football, and Basque Culture & Language, Spanish through Drama, and International Marketing take advantage of Bilbao's unique geography and culture to generate tangible interaction with course material.

 A Spanish student visa is required for programs over 90 days and obtaining one may require out of state travel.
 Please contact your Site Specialist for more information about the process of acquiring a Spanish student visa.